ufosc/club-documents/Administrative/Officer-Duties.md

 - Draft style-guidelines and other documents for the project
 - Maintains a list of team members for the project
 - Semester or project term (whichever is less)

+### USAB Representative

+- Attend USAB Meetings
+- Assist in recruiting representatives from other clubs
+- Keep our club up to date with information from the USAB Meetings
+- Request input from club members on topics for the USAB

+### Server Admin

+- Manage user accounts
+- Help project leads deploy their projects
+- Coordinate with the treasurer for funding
+- Keep the server up to date.